netg5/airport-management/README.md

 ## Run
 #### 1 way - using maven or java command
-* Perform command `mvn spring-boot:run` or compile each microservice into the .jar and perform command `java -jar target/SERVICE-NAME-VERSION.jar`
+* Perform command `$ ./mvn spring-boot:run` or compile each microservice into the .jar and perform command `java -jar target/SERVICE-NAME-VERSION.jar`

 **__NOTE: `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository.__**